Smart Health

 Health promotion in healthcare

-We work on health promotion by strengthening leadership among healthcare professionals in supporting sports and exercise among clients.
-The theme focuses on the interaction between healthcare professionals and clients along with interprofessional cooperation.
-This makes use of data-driven decision support while taking into account the complexity of behavioural change.
+Strengthening the leadership of healthcare professionals is key.
+This focuses on providing appropriate care and supporting clients with emerging symptoms or chronic conditions to take charge of their own health.
+We focus on the interaction between healthcare professionals and clients along with interprofessional cooperation.
+We make use of data-driven decision support while taking into account the complexity of behavioural change.
+Specific expertise lies in exercise and sports.

 Specialist tasks